pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

 If you do have data files or extensions, do the following in `setup.py` (the main one in the root directory)

 #### 4a.
 Data Files
 For data files, find the `def configuration` function in `setup.py`, and locate the DATA FILES section, and add any data files that you have.
-If you have a lot of files in one directory, you can add a whole directory (but be careful, random files such as caches will be included as well):
+If you have a lot of files in one directory, you can add a whole directory (but be careful, random files such as caches will be included as well).data

+This requires a specific format, namely a tuple of (*desired_path*, *source_path*):

 ```python
 # setup.py